achappell/itrackgames-ios/iTrackGames/Pods/TestFlightSDK/README.md

 View anonymous information about how often users use your app, how long they use it for, and when they use it.
 You can see what type of device the user is using, which OS, which language, etc.

+Sessions automatically start at app launch, app did become active, and app will enter foreground and end at app will resign active, app did enter background, or app will terminate.
+Sessions that start shortly after an end continue the session instead of starting a new one.

 For **beta** users, you can see who the users are if you are **setting the UDID**, they have a TestFlight account, and their device is registered to TestFlight.
 (See Setting the UDID for more information).